Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Obtaining the Grain-Boundary Diffusion Product

-is solved for the strontium tracer cations for a diffusion time $t_{D}$.
-Since we require diffusion within the core to be negligible compared with diffusion within the space-charge layers at the grain boundary, so that the latter dominates the behaviour, the cation diffusivity within the core is set to $D_\mathrm{Sr}^\mathrm{c} = 10^{-6} \cdot D_\mathrm{Sr}^\mathrm{b}$.
-For each temperature, a diffusion time $t_{D}$ was calculated, so that a constant bulk diffusion length of $l_{D} =\sqrt{D^\mathrm{b}_\mathrm{Sr} \cdot t} = \qty{20}{\nano\meter}$ was be obtained.
+is solved for the strontium tracer cations for diffusion in a semi-infinite medium with zero initial concentration from a constant source.
+For each temperature, a diffusion time $t$ was calculated, so that a constant characteristic bulk diffusion length of $L_{D} =\sqrt{D^\mathrm{b}_\mathrm{Sr} \, t} = \qty{20}{\nano\meter}$ was obtained.
 Steps two and three were carried out by means of finite-element-method (FEM) calculations (COMSOL\textregistered Multiphysics\textregistered, Ver.
 6.1, Stockholm, Sweden).
-The result of one such set of calculations is a two-dimensional distribution of the \ch{Sr} tracer cations, as shown in Fig. \ref{fig:2D_simulation_cell_schematic_plus_data}~(b).
+The result of one such three-step simulation is the two-dimensional distribution of the \ch{Sr} tracer cations shown in Fig.~\ref{fig:2D_simulation_cell_schematic_plus_data}(b).

-From the simulated two-dimensional concentration distribution, a linear projection of the $y$ axis onto the $x$ axis was performed to obtain a one-dimensional depth profile of strontium tracer concentration versus depth from the surface, similar to an experimental depth profile obtained by Secondary Ion Mass Spectrometry (SIMS).
-The simulation parameters were chosen to produce diffusion profiles referring to Harrison B-type diffusion kinetics\cite{Harrison.1961} with two distinct features evident (see Fig. \ref{fig:depth_profile_with_fit}), corresponding to slow diffusion in the bulk and faster diffusion along the grain boundary and slow bulk diffusion out of it.
+The calculated two-dimensional concentration distribution was projected onto the $x$ axis to obtain a one-dimensional depth profile of the strontium tracer concentration, similar to an experimental depth profile obtained by Secondary Ion Mass Spectrometry (SIMS).
+The simulation parameters were chosen to produce diffusion profiles referring to Harrison B-type diffusion kinetics\cite{Harrison.1961} with two distinct features evident (see Fig.~\ref{fig:depth_profile_with_fit}), corresponding to slow diffusion in the bulk and faster diffusion along the grain boundary and slow bulk diffusion out of it.

-Given the chosen initial and boundary conditions, the appropriate solution to the diffusion equation is a complementary error function,\cite{Crank.2011} and unsurprisingly this mathematical form describes the first feature well, as shown in Fig. \ref{fig:depth_profile_with_fit} (a), to yield $D^\mathrm{b}_\mathrm{Sr}$.
-Values obtained in this manner are very close to the $D^\mathrm{b}_\mathrm{Sr}$ values used as input [taken from Fig. \ref{fig:full_model_D_and_H} (a)], with deviations being less than \qty{3}{\percent}.
+For bulk diffusion, the appropriate solution to the diffusion equation, given the chosen initial and boundary conditions, is a complementary error function,\cite{Crank.1975} and unsurprisingly this mathematical form describes the first feature well, as shown in Fig. \ref{fig:depth_profile_with_fit} (a), yielding $D^\mathrm{b}_\mathrm{Sr}$.
+Values obtained in this manner are very close to the $D^\mathrm{b}_\mathrm{Sr}$ values used as input [taken from Fig.~\ref{fig:full_model_D_and_H} (a)], with deviations being less than \qty{3}{\percent}.